openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Security Considerations {#security_considerations}

-## Sending VP Token using Response Mode "direct_post" {#session-binding}
+## Sending VP Token using Response Mode "direct_post"

+### With Redirect URI {#security_consideration_direct_post_same_device}

+The Redirect URI allows the Verifier to check whether the transaction was concluded in a Wallet residing on the same device where the flow was started.
+The Verifier MUST therefore include a transaction specific secret into the Redirect URI.

+The concrete design is at the discretion of the Verifier since it does not affect the interface between the Verifier and the Wallet.

+This specification proposes a design that is inspired by the way the Authorization Code flow (in conjunction with PKCE) works.

+This is the design proposal:

+1. The Verifier creates a transaction specific secret `s` and hashes it with a suitable hashing algorithm.
+2. The Verifier sends the hashed secret as `nonce` parameter value with the authorization request.
+3. The Wallet will send the `nonce` value with the request to the Response URI.
+4. The Verifier (Backend) stores the response data (linked to the `nonce` value) and creates a fresh response code that it also links with the respective response data.
+5. The Verifier (Backend) returns the Redirect URI, which contains the Response Code as `code` parameter.
+6. The Verifier (Frontend) receives the Request and extracts the `code` parameter.
+7. The Verifier (Frontend) sends the `code` and the transaction specific secret `s` to its backend to process the authorization response.
+8. The Verifier (Backend) checks whether `code` and the hash of `s` is associated with any of the response data packages it has stored.
+9. If this check succeeds, the transaction continues with the processing of the respective response data.
+Otherwise, the transaction is aborted.

+### Without Redirect URI {#session-binding}

-When HTTP "POST" method is used to send VP Token, there is no session for the Verifier to validate whether the Response is sent by the same Wallet that has received the Authorization Request.
+When HTTP "POST" method is used to send VP Token without the further protection provided by the redirect URI, there is no session for the Verifier to validate whether the Response is sent by the same Wallet that has received the Authorization Request.
 It is RECOMMENDED for the Verifiers to implement mechanisms to strengthen such binding.
 For more details on possible attacks and mitigations see [@I-D.ietf-oauth-cross-device-security].

 ## Preventing Replay Attacks {#preventing-replay}